Summer Holiday Grocery Savings

 Grilling Items:

-From Cinco de Mayo and Mother’s day, you’ll see sales popping up on these items, but the best sales are usually around Father’s Day and 4th of July.
+Starting around Cinco de Mayo, and now including Mother’s Day, you’ll see sales popping up on these items through the summer.
+The best sales are usually around Father’s Day and the 4th of July.

-• Foil pans, Charcoal & lighter fluid, lighters, wood chips will be on sale.
+• Foil pans, charcoal & lighter fluid, lighters, and wood chips will be on sale.

-• The best pricing for these items will be clustered around the Summer holidays; These days they’re on sale during any holiday in most areas.
-Buy enough to last until May.
+• The best pricing for these items will be clustered around the Summer holidays; as summer ends, make sure to buy enough to last until May if you are an all year griller.

 Detergents: